Jonathan Rose: College career

 Rose began his college football career at Auburn.
 He played for Auburn as a freshman in 2011, but was then dismissed from the team for "personal reasons" in July 2012.
 He signed with Nebraska in August 2012.
 After sitting out the 2012 season, Rose played for Nebraska from 2013 to 2015.
 During the 2015 season, Rose was suspended for Nebraska's game against BYU, then was suspended for games against Northwestern and Purdue due to a violation of team rules.
 In December 2015, Nebraska announced Rose had been dismissed from the team.

 Professional career

 Ottawa Redblacks

 After going undrafted in the 2016 NFL draft Rose signed with the Ottawa Redblacks in June 2016.
 Rose started 14 games for Ottawa in 2016 and was named a 2016 East Division All-Star.
 Rose helped the Redblacks win the 104th Grey Cup, recording six tackles in the win.
 During the 2017 season, Rose had 53 defensive tackles and two interceptions.
 On February 12, 2018, Rose signed a one-year contract extension with Ottawa.
-Rose played in 17 games in the 2018 season, and lead the league in interceptions with five (alongside four other players, including teammate Rico Murray) and also lead the league in forced fumbles with 4.
+Rose played in 17 games in the 2018 season, and led the league in interceptions with five (alongside four other players, including teammate Rico Murray) and also lead the league in forced fumbles with 4.
 Both players were named to the East Division All-Star Team by the end of the regular season.
 Following the season Rose and the Redblacks agreed to another one-year contract extension.